Nosdovah/OctarineReplica-ProjekAkhir/README.md

-# Octarine — Premium Perfume E-Commerce Platform
+# Octarine — Premium Perfume E-Commerce Platform ( Replica )

 Octarine is a premium local perfume webstore built with a focus on modern aesthetics, security, and high performance.
 It features a fully dynamic, PHP-driven backend, a session-based shopping cart system, and a robust administrative panel for seamless inventory management.